jlchang/2024-04-12-Unix_Shell/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is intended for designated pilot workshop testers.
+If you are interested in attending a finalized version of this workshop, contact jlchang@broadinstitute.org for more information
 </p>
-{% endcomment %}

 <hr/>